Multidimensional constructs and moderated linear and nonlinear factor analysis

-But first, we describe the fully saturated model and the process for inducing moderation in the factor correlation matrix to illustrate the potential for these models to explore a wide range of possible sources of measurement non-invariance in different parts of the measurement model.
-Moderation in the item parameters is relatively straightforward and can be shown as below
+But first, I describe the fully saturated model and the process for inducing moderation in the factor correlation matrix to illustrate the potential for these models to explore a wide range of possible sources of moderation in different parts of the model.
+Moderation in the item parameters is relatively straightforward and can be shown as below:

 The moderation in the item parameters is achieved through a model specification similar to that of the single or two-factor model.
-A new wrinkle involves specifying how moderation is defined in the factor loading matrix to account for possible cross-loadings.
+A new wrinkle involves specifying how moderation is defined in the factor-loading matrix to account for potential cross-loadings.
 Simple structure can be assumed where each item loads onto only one factor, or any number of cross-loadings can be specified.
 The simplest solution is to fix all non-theorized cross-loadings to zero.
-A more general solution is to freely estimate a subset of loadings which we believe primarily load on different factors, and then use regularizing priors on cross-loadings.
+A more general solution is to freely estimate a subset of loadings which I believe primarily load on different factors, and then use regularizing priors on cross-loadings.
 The complexity of extending to greater than two factors arises with the person-specific factor covariance matrices ($\bm\Phi_{n}$).